zalando/restful-api-guidelines/compatibility/Compatibility.md

 Service clients should apply the robustness principle:

-* be conservative with API calls and data passed as input, e.g. avoid making use of definition deficits like passing gigabytes for strings with unspecified maximum length.
+* Be conservative with API requests and data passed as input, e.g. avoid to exploit definition eficits like passing megabytes for strings with unspecified maximum length.

-* be tolerant in processing API call responses and reading data, more specifically...
+* Be tolerant in processing and reading data of API responses, more specifically...

 Service clients must be prepared for compatible API extensions of service providers:

 * Be tolerant with unknown fields in the payload
-  (see also Fowler’s ["TolerantReader"](http://martinfowler.com/bliki/TolerantReader.html) post), i.e. ignore a new field but don't eliminate it from payload used for subsequent PUT calls.
+  (see also Fowler’s ["TolerantReader"](http://martinfowler.com/bliki/TolerantReader.html) post), i.e. ignore new fields but do not eliminate them from payload if needed for subsequent PUT requests.
 * Be prepared that [`x-extensible-enum`](#should-used-openended-list-of-values-xextensibleenum-instead-of-enumerations)
   return parameter may deliver new values; either be agnostic or provide default behavior for unknown values.
 * Be prepared to handle HTTP status codes not explicitly specified in endpoint definitions.